Gregg Fuhriman modelmaker

 and bottom sides, so the rack would fit onto its carrying chassis and the stacked chassis would fit onto the rack's top side.
 I removed the

-outer portions of the combined floors, but left protrusions under the white vertical finger racks and at the front end.
+outer portions of the combined floors, but left protrusions under the white vertical finger guides and at the front end.
 At the rear I used strip

 styrene to fashion a bumper.
-I used styrene sheet, carefully shaped, for the finger rack outer plates.
-The fingers themselves are styrene H
+I used styrene sheet, carefully shaped, for the finger guide outer plates.
+The fingers themselves are styrene

 Below: The carrying chassis is a stock Athearn 53' model.
 The four stacked chassis are also Athearn 53' units that I've shortened to 48'.

-The prototype chassis were adjustable length and for transport in a rack they were set to 48' length.
+The prototype chassis were adjustable length and for transport on a CSU they were set to 48' length.
 The chassis are stacked in an

 alternating up-side-down / right-side-up pattern, with the bottom-most unit up-side-down so it fits down into the rack's chassis channel.